StevenBlack/vocab/README.md

 ### obdurate
-Cruelly stubborn and hard-hearted; in fact, downright insensitive.
+Cruelly stubborn and hard-hearted; insensitive.
 Someone who is hard to convince is stubborn, but someone who won't give in to a simple and reasonable plea is obdurate.

 ### obfuscate